dataPulverizer/KernelMatrixBenchmark/README.md

 In D the code changed very little and most of the performance was gained in the compiler used and optimization flags.
 D’s LDC compiler is rich in terms of options for performance optimization.
 It has 8 `-O` optimization levels but some are repetitions of others for instance `-O`, `-O3`, and `-O5` are identical, and there are a myriad of other flags that affect performance in various ways.
 In this case the flags used were `-O5 --boundscheck=off –ffast-math` representing aggressive compiler optimizations, bounds checking, and LLVM’s fast-math and `-mcpu=native` to enable CPU vectorization instructions.

 In the Julia the macro changes discussed previously markedly improved the performance but they were not too intrusive.
-I tried changing the optimization `-O` level but this did not improve performance.

 ## Quality of life